akhilesh-w/logseq/pages/Intermittent Dopamine Fasting.md

 - ## How To Use Intermittent Delays
 - I've tried getting rid of anything high-dopamine, low-value 100% of the time but, honestly, that didn't work for me.
 - What's currently working really well for me is a 80/20 rule on delaying mindless, dopamine-hitting activities for the first 80% of the day.
 - Basically, no news-feeds, social media etc. before 6pm.
-Then, for the remaining 20% of my day (the evening) I can choose to scroll through social media, watch  or anything else.
+Then, for the remaining 20% of my day (the evening) I can choose to scroll through social media, watch YouTube or anything else.
 - What I have noticed is that by delaying high-dopamine, low-value activities until the end of the day, they're not as rewarding/thrilling as when I do them in the morning.
 Which I think is great!
 I might read the news but I won't be absorbed by them for the rest of the night.
 It's weird.
 - Also, the longer I delay that dopamine-hit, the more interesting the other high-value activities become by themselves.
 Which is really, what I'm looking for anyways.
 -
+- ## Tools to Help You
+- Internet blocking like Freedom and BlockSite for Chrome are great tools to help you stay the course.
+Practically most productivity tools will help you get more important work done.
+- However... **Here's something I wish someone had told me 20 years ago:**
+- *If* you're struggling with keeping your attention focused even with the best of your intentions, make sure you're not really dealing with deeper physical or psychological issues.
+And if you are, seek treatment sooner rather than later.
+- For example, only when I got diagnosed with ADHD and started to manage my dopamine re-uptake issues, was I able to take control of my daily intake of distractions.
+No other tool or life-hack could have done that for me.
+- >
+- ADHD is typically characterized as a disorder of inattention and hyperactivity/impulsivity but there is increasing evidence of deficits in motivation.[[1]](https://publish.obsidian.md/#fn-1-67f724e87a94f9f6)
+  So, if you find yourself struggling to focus and you're otherwise a moderately intelligent person and you keep asking yourself "Why is this so hard?" - and guilt-trip yourself because you know what you need to do but you *just cant* - go see a doctor.
 -